madelgi/ua-haskell-library/README.md

 ## Functionality

 Currently, this wrapper is push-only.
 All of the bells and whistles (actions, interactive notifications, etc) will be added as I feel like it.
-In lieu of complete documentation, let's look at a specific request and break it down piece by piece:

 ## Usage

 ### Example Request